 - Low FODMAP sandwiches with ham and cheese (make sure to use low FODMAP bread, such as sourdough spelt) or peanut butter and jelly.

-- A box with cut veggies, such as cucumber, tomato and carrots
+- A box with cut veggies, such as cucumber, tomato, and carrots and a dip

-- An unripe banana or two mandarines or any other low FODMAP fruit that you prefer
+- An unripe banana or blueberries or any other low FODMAP fruit that you prefer

 - A small bag of tortilla chips

 - A homemade snack, such as a slice of banana bread